 At a glance

-Topics: Counteracting racist discrimination, promoting hybrid teaching-learning settings, barrier-free teaching/learning materials, making studies more flexible, study advice/support, practical and career field orientation, diversity-reflected teaching and support
+Topics: Counteracting racist discrimination, promoting hybrid teaching and learning settings, accessible teaching and learning materials, making studies more flexible, student advising and support, practical and career orientation, diversity-reflective teaching and support

 Location: Goethe University Frankfurt